pcineverdies/word-recognition/docs/ch3.md

 ## The architecture

 The architecture is based on [[1](https://arxiv.org/abs/1610.00087)].
-The paper is quite old (2016, which was much time ago for machine learning), but I thing it can be useful to dive into the topic.
+The paper is quite old (2016, which was much time ago for machine learning), but I think it can be useful to dive into the topic.
 I started studying machine learning with the "School in AI", and I still have to master some basic concepts of it, such as the convolutional layers.
-Furthermore, the paper itself says that adding more convolutional layers makes training harder, but it outperforms networks based on spectrogram of audio.
+Furthermore, the paper itself says that it outperforms networks based on spectrogram of audio.

-The network we adopted is M5, which is implemented in Keras in [[2](https://github.com/philipperemy/very-deep-convnets-raw-waveforms)].
+The network I adopted is M5, which is implemented in Keras in [[2](https://github.com/philipperemy/very-deep-convnets-raw-waveforms)].

 ```python
 class M5(nn.Module):